KimiHsieh/newton_cg_nlp/preprocessing/README.md

-`preprocessing.py` preprocess the raw data as follows:
+`preprocessing.py` preprocesses the raw data as follows:

-1. Load and Preprocess raw dataset.
+1. Load and preprocess raw dataset.
-   1. Load raw dataset from TED talk transcripts.
+   1. Load the raw dataset from TED talk transcripts.
-   2. Preprocess raw dataset with proper format.
+   2. Preprocess the raw dataset with proper format.
 2. Tokenize the sentences.
 3. Build the Word Embedding matrix with fastText.
-4. Transform the sentences into indices sequences.
+4. Transform the text sentences into the indices sequences.
 5. Make all indices sequence with the same length.
-6. Save indices seqences as numpy array for model's input data.
+6. Save indices seqences into the numpy array as model's input data.

 After preprocessing, this directory should contain: